Canada's Loblaw beats estimates for quarterly revenue - NewsBreak

 Canada's Loblaw beats estimates for quarterly revenue

-Feb 24 (Reuters) - Canadian retailer Loblaw Cos Ltd (L.TO) beat market estimates for quarterly revenue on Thursday, as demand for groceries and other essential items stayed strong.
+(Reuters) - Canadian retailer Loblaw Cos Ltd beat market estimates for quarterly revenue on Thursday, as demand for groceries and other essential items stayed strong.

 The pandemic-led trend of cooking at home has sustained even as COVID curbs have eased, continuing to help sales at grocery stores that benefited during last year’s lockdowns.